aruniverse/cospace/docs/docs/getting-started.md

 1. Clone all the repos you want to link together under the `repos` sub directory.

 1. Update the `pnpm-workspace.yaml` file with all the packages you want to add to your CoSpace.
-By default all packages under the `repos` directory will be added to your CoSpace, but you probably want to be more specific.
+By default all packages under the `repos` directory will be added to your CoSpace, but you probably want to add them at a more granular level.

 1. Update the `cospace.code-workspace` file with all the repos you want to add to your [vscode multi-root workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces).

+1. Run `pnpm exec cospace override` to link all the packages in your CoSpace together.

 1. Run `pnpm install` to install all the packages you've added to your CoSpace.